 Lands End tickets

 Visitors to Lands End in Cornwall, England, can purchase tickets to access the site and its various attractions.
-The cost of the tickets depends on a number of factors, such as the time of year, the length of your visit, and whether you are a member of the National Trust.
+The cost of the tickets depends on a number of factors, such as the time of year and the length of your visit.

 Lands End photo cost